trimstray/nginx-admins-handbook/README.md

   > Before enabling specific protocol version, you should check which ciphers are supported by the protocol.
 So if you turn on TLS 1.1, TLS 1.2 and TLS 1.3 both remember about [the correct (and strong)](#beginner-use-only-strong-ciphers) ciphers to handle them.
 Otherwise, they will not be anyway works without supported ciphers (no TLS handshake will succeed).

-  > If you told Nginx to use TLS 1.3, it will use TLS 1.3 only where is available.
-Nginx supports TLS 1.3 since version 1.13.0 (released in April 2017), when built against OpenSSL 1.1.1 or more.
+  > If you told NGINX to use TLS 1.3, it will use TLS 1.3 only where is available.
+NGINX supports TLS 1.3 since version 1.13.0 (released in April 2017), when built against OpenSSL 1.1.1 or more.

   **My recommendation:**